jozbiz-jp/jozbiz-jp/README.md

 # Hi there, I'm Joel Philip 👋

 Welcome to my GitHub profile!
-I'm a passionate web solutions architect with experience in UI/UX design and development.
+I'm a passionate web solutions architect with near-decade experience in UI/UX design and development.
 I love creating and contributing to open-source projects, building innovative solutions, and sharing my knowledge with the community.

 ## 🚀 About Me